vantage-sh/terraform-provider-vantage/docs/resources/dashboard.md

 - `title` (String) Title of the dashboard
 - `widget_tokens` (List of String) Tokens for widgets present in the dashboard.
 Currently only cost report tokens are supported.
+- `workspace_token` (String) The token for the Workspace the Dashboard is a part of.

 ### Optional